peterjkeegan/MaoriStats01/README.md

 MaoriStats01
 ============
-These R scripts look at Māori statistics, especially Māori language statistics that derive from New Zealand Census data.
+These R scripts look at Māori statistics, especially Māori language statistics that derive from New Zealand Census data currently available on the Web.
 Improvements to code etc. very welcome.